-Option 3: To the north of the village east of Church Road Calls for sites reference 2016 H 376 0.84ha.
+Option 3: To the north o f the village east of Church Road Calls for sites reference 2016 H 376 0.84ha.
 2019 3 1.47ha.
 Relationship to the Both these sites are close to the cer ntre of the village and the services village available there.
-The sites also lie be etween the existing built up area and the development of 46 dwelling gs to the north of them which is underway.
+The sites also lie be S and the development of 46 dwelling gs to the north of them which is underway.
 Their inclusion within th e development boundary along with the permitted site would be consistent with the aim of consolidating the form of the village.
-Existing use Unused former nursery land Countryside / landscape These sites are not prominent in the landscape or in open countryside Highways/Access Access to these sites would need to be from Church Road which is the main approach to the village from the A47.
+Existing use Unused former nursery land Countryside / landscape These sites are not prominent in the landscape or in open countryside Highways/Access Access to these sites would need to be from Church Road which is the main approach to the village from t he A47.
 There may be issues with highway safety and the availability of a footpath into the village.
-Public Consultation The inclusion of these sites withing the development boundary would be consistent parishioners wish to c onsolidate the form of the village.
-Conclusion There is a strong case for the inclusion of these sites within the development boundary.
+Public Consultation The inclusion of these sites withing the development boundary would be consistent parishioners wish to consolidate the form of the village.
+Conclusion There is a strong case for the inclusi on of these sites within the development boundary.

-Option 4: To the south of the village along the west side of School Road
+Option 4: To the south o Option 4: To the south of the village along the west side of School Road

 Calls for sites references 2016 H377 0.36ha.

 2019 30 1.41ha

 45 0.24ha.

-Relationship to the village Most of the west side of School Road is fairly continuously developed as far south as Hotch Lane and gaps in the frontage have been gradually infilled.
-Further south development becomes much more sporadic.
-All of the sites put forward are some distance from the centre of the village but the first two can access the centre of the village on foot.
+Relationship to the village Most of the west side of School Roa as far south as Hotch Lane and gaps gradually infilled.
+Further south de sporadic.
+All of the sites put forwar centre of the village but the first tw village on foot. s in the frontage have been velopment becomes much more rd are some distance from the